bitagoras/xtype/README.md

 Overview
 --------

 Xeno is a general-purpose description language for binary data.
-It is supposed to be the binary equivalent to text formats like [XML](https://www.w3.org/XML/) and [JSON](http://www.json.org/) without their limitations of efficiency.
-Xeno can be used to replace XML based formats, represent Python data structures or store scientific data.
+It is supposed to be a binary equivalent to text formats like [XML](https://www.w3.org/XML/) and [JSON](http://www.json.org/) without their limitations of efficiency.
+Xeno is also suitable for the representation of typical C and Python data structures and offers a lightweight alternative to [HDF5](https://www.hdfgroup.org/solutions/hdf5/) for scientific data storage.

 The name Xeno derives from the ancient Greek word ξένος (_alien_), which well describes the property of a non-human-readable binary language.

 Basic idea
 ----------

 The grammar tries to be minimalistic while it covers all possible application cases.
 Missing features of the format can be added by so-called _footnotes_.
-As in books, footnotes can be ignored while reading, but provide additional background information on the meaning or context of the content.
+As in books, footnotes can be ignored while reading, but provide additional background information on the meaning or context.
 A footnote adds user-defined meta data to the element, which allows the application to read or understand the data in a new specific way.

 Properties
 ----------